organix/uart/README.md

 by virtue of having been created by a trusted compiler and working within a resource-safe language.

+## Object/Environment/Dictionary

+In order to break away from positional access to data (or linear offset-based relative-addressing), we use logical names to access values within a particular environment.
+The environment for execution of an actor's behavior is rooted at the Event dispatched to "animate" the actor.
+The Event structure could be something like this:

+    {
+        "sponsor" : { ...sponsor properties and resources... },
+        "target" : {
+        	"behavior" : [ ...a sequence of instructions... ],
+        	...additional stateful actor properties...
+        },
+        "message" : ...the value sent...
+    }

+### Instructions

+Notice that the value associated with `"behavior"` is an array (sequence) of instructions.

+#### Actor Creation

+    {
+        "prototype" : Create,
+        "behavior" : [ ...a sequence of instructions... ]
+    }

+#### Asynchronous Messaging

+    {
+        "prototype" : Send,
+        "target" : anActor,
+        "message" : ...the value to be sent...
+    }

+#### Changing Behavior

+    {
+        "prototype" : Become,
+        "behavior" : [ ...a sequence of instructions... ]
+    }

+#### Binding Names

+    {
+        "prototype" : Bind,
+        "name" : ...variable name...,
+        "expr" : { ...an expression... }
+    }

+#### Object Values

+    {
+        "prototype" : Object,
+        "name" : ...variable name...
+    }

+    {
+    	"prototype" : Load,
+    	"object" : ...object to read...,
+    	"key" : ...namespace key...,
+        "name" : ...variable name...
+    }

+    {
+    	"prototype" : Store,
+    	"object" : ...object to update...,
+    	"key" : ...variable name...,
+    	"value" : ...the value to assign...
+    }

 ## Abstract Assembly Language

 We don't want to be tied to any particular assembly language,